DimaKudosh/pydfs-lineup-optimizer/docs/export.rst

-.. _pydfs-lineup-optimizer-usage:
+.. _pydfs-lineup-optimizer-export:

 Export lineups
 ==============

 You can export lineups into a csv file. **pydfs-lineup-optimizer** has helper class for this called `CSVLineupExporter`.
-You must pass iterable with lineups to constructor and then call `export` method with filename argument.
+You should pass iterable with lineups to constructor and then call `export` method with filename argument.

 .. code-block:: python